joinr/sporklisp/README.md

 How did you do it?
 ==================

-Ive spent unholy amounts of time in VBA over the last 5 years, and toward the end of my last project (prior to porting a 42K LOC simulation library + generic data structures + graph library + tons-of-stuff-vba-is-missing + my discrete event simulation) I decided to roll my own lisp in VBA.
+I've spent unholy amounts of time in VBA over the last 5 years, and toward the end of my last project (prior to porting a 42K LOC simulation library + generic data structures + graph library + tons-of-stuff-vba-is-missing + my discrete event simulation) I decided to roll my own lisp in VBA.
 At the time, I was already